Overview

 By looking at the timestamps, you can determine which students belong to which ceremony (if there were multiple ceremonies), and how long it took to announce the names.
 The beginning and end of a ceremony will be labeled with “START” and “END”.
 You will also see entries for any testing that was done – these can be disregarded.
 The ceremony data can be easily differentiated both by the timestamp and the number of graduates.

-Should you wish to receive more detailed information related to the students scanned, contact MarchingOrder – any data from the graduate cards file may be added to the procession log.
+Should you wish to include more detailed information related to the students scanned, work with your Customer Success Manager to determine what data fields you need included on the procession log.
 Many administrators use this data to create advanced charts and graphs based on attendance and RSVP statistics.
-If you have any questions about doing this, we are happy to assist you with identifying the best ways to use the data captured through MarchingOrder.
+If you have any questions about doing this, we are happy to assist you with identifying the best ways to use the data captured through Tassel.